marlenachatzigrigoriou/diagnostic_center/README.md

 6)If you want to run the tests
 (you should have installed the Eclipse Java software):

-      1. Copy the files of "src" and "Test files" folders at Eclipse
+      1. Copy the files of "src" and "test classes" folders at Eclipse

       2. Open the test class you want to run